calbertts/nodespring/controllers.md

 In this case:
 `this.index.request` or `this.index.response`

-Since we're using *Express* together with *NodeSpring*, those objects are the same that you can have in a regular *Express* end-point.
+Those objects correspond to the ones provided by *Express* since we're using it together with **NodeSpring**